 Get Educated About Pneumonia

 Pneumonia is a medical condition that causes inflammation and fluid to build up in the alveoli of the lungs.
 Many years ago, those who were infected by it had a very low survival rate.
 But that all changed after the discovery of antibiotics.
-Now, doctors can easily treat the condition with a wide range of medications, such as penicillin, that can boost the immune system so that a person can recover faster than they normally would.
+Now, doctors can easily treat the condition with a wide range of medications that can boost the immune system so that a person can recover faster than they normally would.
 The medications have to be taken as quickly as possible for them to be the most effective though.
 So it is very important that those who have the highest risk of developing pneumonia understand what the symptoms, types, and potential complications of the condition are.

 Pneumonia is an infection, so the body responds to it in the same way that it does other types of infections.
 First, a high fever will develop.
 Next, a person will start to feel very tired all the time, no matter how much rest that they get.
 Then, fluid will start building up in their lungs, which causes them to cough all the time.
 As the condition progresses, more serious symptoms begin, such as wheezing, breathlessness, and tightness in the chest.
 Many people also develop pain in their upper back and chest muscles.

 Whenever pneumonia infects just one portion of a lung, it is called lobar pneumonia.
 If it infects patches of both lungs, doctors call it multifocal pneumonia.
 When both of the entire lungs are infected, it is multibar pneumonia.
 But the way that pneumonia is diagnosed and treated depends on which of the following types of it that someone has: